Logotipo de HL

 ALL CALLS ARE STRICTLY CONFIDENTIAL

-For decades, Dr. Robert Hadden sexually assaulted hundreds, if not thousands, of women while working at the prestigious Columbia University Hospital.
-If you or someone you know were sexually assaulted by Robert Hadden, you only have a short window of opportunity to seek financial compensation for the harm he caused.
-The legal deadline is November 24, 2023.
-Call us today at (866) 826-0019 to learn more in a free, confidential consultation.
+For decades, the former Dr. Robert Hadden sexually assaulted hundreds, if not thousands, of women while working at the prestigious Columbia University Hospital.
+There was a short window of opportunity to seek financial compensation for the harm he caused.
+The legal deadline was November 24, 2023.

 CONTACT THE EXPERIENCED TEAM AT HERMAN LAW